The Needs of Elderly Care & Understanding the Physical and Emotional Aspects

 • Reminders and adherence: Help elderly parents adhere to their medication schedule by setting reminders or using automated medication dispensers.
 Assist them in taking the correct dosage at the right time.

-B. Supporting nutritional needs
+B. Supporting Nutritional Needs

 Planning balanced meals and dietary considerations